__FILE__ __REVISION__ __DATE__ __DEVELOPER__

 and before /bin and /usr/bin directories.
 This may cause SCons

-to find and/or different compilers, linkers, etc. if you have
+to find and/or use different compilers, linkers, etc., if you

-any same-named utilities installed in /opt/bin that it previously
+have any same-named utilities installed in /opt/bin that SCons

 On Mac OS X (Darwin) systems, the /sw/bin directory has been added